Blending Fun With Function: Working as a Pediatric Physical Therapist

 in 10 times more pain than you and I, but if they’re engaged and having fun during

-the therapy, your sessions with them won’t at all seem like work,” says Dr. Smith.
+the therapy, your sessions with them won’t at all seem like work,” Smith explained.

-Many of Dr. Smith’s colleagues might disagree with her, but she thinks children are
+Many of Smith’s colleagues might disagree with her, but she thinks children are easier

-easier to work with than adults.
-“As long as you engage kids, they’re going to engage
+to work with than adults.
+“As long as you engage kids, they’re going to engage right

-right back,” says Dr. Smith.
-“They won’t just sit down and say, ‘That hurts, I’m not
+back,” Smith said.
+“They won’t just sit down and say, ‘That hurts, I’m not doing it.’

 According to Smith, Pediatric PTs make a huge impact not just on the child’s life,

-but on the family’s, too.
+but on the family’s as well.
 “If you can help a patient with cerebral palsy or a traumatic brain injury feed herself

-or get out of bed by herself,” says Dr. Smith, “you’ll improve the quality of life
+or get out of bed by herself,” Smith said, “you’ll improve the quality of life for

 Students at PCOM’s Suwanee, Georgia, location train under the guidance of expert faculty in a modern, 12,000-square-foot Physical Therapy Education Center, which features state-of-the-art equipment, as well as laboratories, classrooms and